-One of the things that can trip us up the most as entrepreneurs is time management.
+One of the things that can easily trip us up as entrepreneurs is time management.
 Everyone’s sweet spot is different.
-While one person might love to have a completely different schedule each day, others like to have a carefully curated schedule.
+While one person might love to have a completely different schedule from day to day, others like to have a clearly defined and consistent schedule.
 There is no right or wrong here, as long as your work is getting done and you’re not feeling overwhelmed.
 Your schedule should be unique to you, not a cookie cutter version of someone else’s ideal week.

 There are several ways you can design your work week that allow you some flexibility and a little structure at the same time.
 Here are some examples:

 You could create a work schedule that outlines what you’ll be working on every day of the week.
 From time slots for checking email, client work, lunch breaks and batched tasks, everything is accounted for.
 Each day may look the same or you might have specific tasks for each day of the week.

 A key point here is that just because you’re developing a more structured schedule, doesn’t mean that you have to follow a typical 9-5 arrangement.
 Maybe you start work at 8, maybe at 12.
 Find what works for you.
 When are you the most productive?
 Do you start later on Tuesdays so you can sleep in after your Monday night workshop?
 Do you take a half day on Fridays?
 Do you like to take a midday yoga class twice a week?

 Structured doesn’t mean it’s restrictive, it means you have allotted time for key tasks when you know you’re most productive.

 Let’s face it, some days we’re up and at ‘em, and other days we need a little more lazy time.
 I used to have a lot of judgment around feeling lazy one morning here and there and would force myself to sit at the computer and create.
 But if you’re anything like me, that doesn’t work.
 It just leads to staring at a blank screen because your mind is not in it.